wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

-You did it!
 Your cluster is now upgraded via a Restart Upgrade.
+If you want to migrate to Wazuh dashboard, see the :doc:`wazuh-indexer` section.